GRarer/red-spider/README.md

 - `--linkText SUBSTRING`: Locate link to next page by looking for a substring within the link's inner text (overrides default behavior of identifying links based on their `rel` attribute)

+- `--skipDuplicate`: Don't save repeated images on the same page

 - `-t`,`--saveTitleText`: Save title-text for each panel as text files

 - `--rude`: Ignore robots.txt